Help, FAQ & About VeloBase.com

 The Points System

-VeloBase.com utilizes a unique points based system to help ensure the integrity of the data within its pages.
-As a community driven website, it is important to take steps to keep SPAM and other unwanted postings from being added to the website.
-New members are not immediately given full rein to add and edit content on the website and are limited in what they can add to the website.
-As you gain points over time and by adding content you are automatically granted new permissions to add and edit content additional content.
-This system, along with the 'Report' buttons on every listing and comment will provide the controls to ensure quality information at VeloBase.com.
+VeloBase.com utilizes a unique point based system to help ensure the integrity and quality of the data within its pages.
+The reason for this is two fold, first to prevent SPAM and other unwanted posts, but also to ensure that users become fimilar with the VeloBase website before being able to make changes to existing information.
+New members are not immediately given full rein to add and edit content on the website and are limited in what they can add and modify.
+As points are accumulated by adding content users are automatically granted new permissions to add and edit additional content types.
+This system, along with the 'Report' buttons on individual items and comment will provide the controls to ensure quality information at VeloBase.com.

-You can check how many points you have at any time through the Profile section of your MyBase page.
-See the sections below on how to gain points by adding content to the website.
+Registed members can check how many points are needed for the next permissions upgrade by viewing the Profile section of the MyBase page.
+See the details below on how to gain points by adding content to the website.

 User Roles